-Charm architecture¶
+5. Charm architecture¶

+The charm design leverages the sidecar pattern to allow multiple containers in each pod with Pebble running as the containers’ entrypoint.
 Pebble is a lightweight, API-driven process supervisor that is responsible for configuring processes to run in a container and controlling those processes throughout the workload lifecycle.

-container, which contains the workload to run in any of the supported web frameworks.
+to run in any of the supported web frameworks.

 As a result, if you run a kubectl get pods

-on a namespace named for the Juju model you’ve deployed the web app charm into, you’ll see something like the following:
+you’ve deployed the web app charm into, you’ll see something like the following:

 NAME READY STATUS RESTARTS AGE